Marlins put reeling Twins in deeper trouble in wild-card race with 4-1 win

 Twins right fielder Max Kepler is not expected to return this week, having missed the last 20 games with an injury initially diagnosed as patellar tendinitis in his left knee that has since been broadened to include a hip problem that could require offseason surgery.

-If Minnesota makes the playoffs, there’s a possibility of him rejoining the active roster in October, but with his contract expiring this fall it’s likely he has played his last game with an organization that signed him in 2009 as a 16-year-old out of Germany.
-Kepler’s best season came in 2019, when he hit 36 home runs with 90 RBIs and an .855 on-base-plus-slugging percentage.
+If Minnesota misses the playoffs, it’s likely Kepler has played his last game with an organization that signed him in 2009 as a 16-year-old out of Germany.
+His best season came in 2019, when he hit 36 home runs with 90 RBIs and an .855 on-base-plus-slugging percentage.

 “I don’t think I could have done much more as a kid from Berlin,” he said.